 A freshwater runoff hindcast for the St. Lawrence River is updated using the model and methods described in Lefaivre et al. (2016).
 Observations of water levels at the Saint-Joseph-de-la-Rive station were used at the downstream boundary of the model.
-The runoff at the upstream boundary of the model was calculated using the stage-discharge relationships at the outlets of lake Deux-Montagnes and lake Saint-Louis; runoff at both of these outlets were updated, slightly altering values from those previously published.
+The runoff at the upstream boundary of the model was calculated using the stage-discharge relationships at the outlets of lake Deux-Montagnes and lake Saint-Louis.
 In addition, a correction was made so that the model minimizes the difference in water level observation at the Varennes station; this station is directly influenced by the outflow from both lakes and allows the validation of the upstream flow of the St. Lawrence River.
 The runoff at Québec City is extracted from the model at 3-minute intervals, filtered to remove the tidal signal and sub-sampled at noon local time (EST) every day (Fig. 6).
-To combine it with runoffs downstream and recreate the runoff that feeds the Estuary, the time series is then lagged by 21 days to approximate the time taken to reach the Estuary at the height of the Saguenay mouth1, and new monthly means are computed (Fig. 7, lower curve).
+To combine it with runoffs downstream and recreate the runoff that feeds the Estuary, the time series is then lagged by 21 days to approximate the time taken to reach the Estuary at the height of the Saguenay mouth,1 and new monthly means are computed (Fig. 7, lower curve).

 A hydrological watershed model was used to estimate the monthly runoff since 1948 for all other major rivers flowing into the Gulf of St. Lawrence, with discharge locations as shown in Fig. 8.
 The precipitation data (NCEP reanalysis, six hourly intervals) used as input in the model were obtained from the NOAA-CIRES Climate Diagnostics Center (Boulder, Colorado, USA; Kalnay et al. 1996).
 The data were interpolated to a 1⁄4° resolution grid and the water routed to river mouths using a simple algorithm described here.
 When air temperatures were below freezing, the water was accumulated as snow in the watershed and later melted as a function of warming temperatures.
 Water regulation is modelled for three rivers that flow into the estuary (Saguenay, Manicouagan, Outardes) for which the annual runoff is redistributed following the climatology of the true regulated runoffs for 12 months thereafter.
 Runoffs were summed for each region shown and the climatology established for the 1991-2020 period.
 The waters that flow into the Estuary (Fig. 8) were added to the lagged St. Lawrence River runoff (above) to produce the RIVSUM II index (Fig. 7, upper curve).
-In 2022, the RIVSUM II spring freshet was near normal in May but extended into June with above normal runoff.
+In 2021, the RIVSUM II spring freshet was weak; the average May runoff was second lowest of the time series (21 000 m3 s-1, - 2.0 SD).